 Technology is the new wave by dating via an app.
-Twenty-six percent of couples say that they met through an online dating service or app.
+Twenty-seven percent of couples say that they met through an online dating service or app.
 “I matched with a guy on Hinge; he set up a date with me and then canceled at the last minute, but told me that his roommate was recently single, so he set up the date to be with him.
 It was double-blind for me since I didn't know that Hinge guy at all.
 Turns out, we went to school two hours away, have many mutual friends, but never crossed paths,” says one engaged individual.
 There are so many apps to try, and you may get frustrated, but don’t give up.
 Keep swiping up, down, right, and left, until you find someone that catches your eye.

 The friend network still works!
-Eighteen percent of surveyed people met their partner through a friend, so it may be time to let your friends know that you are ready to mingle.
+Nineteen percent of surveyed people met their partner through a friend, so it may be time to let your friends know that you are ready to mingle.
 Have your friend introduce you to their single friends.

 It may feel weird to date and work in the same place, but for some it works.
-Twelve percent say that they met their significant other at work.
+Eleven percent say that they met their significant other at work.
 One couple in the survey says that they met while he was a cashier at Target and she was his customer.
 Another engaged couple shared, “We met as members of a philharmonic chorus and won our first Grammy in 2021” (talk about an award winning connection)!
 A word of caution, make sure that you know the rules of the workplace, as you may have to inform your human resources department if you start dating your co-worker or even your boss.

 Sometimes love can appear when you least expect it and when you aren’t even looking for it.
 Here are some more popular places that engaged couples met.